9 Oldest Trees in Africa, Some Over 2,000-Years-Old, Now Dead

-The African Baobab – Biggest and Largest of Them All
+The African Baobab – Biggest and Oldest of Them All

 The African baobab is a remarkable species.
 Not only because of its size and lifespan but also in the special way it grows multiple fused stems .
 In the space between these stems (called false cavities) bark grows, which is unique to the baobab.

 Since baobabs produce only faint growth rings, the researchers used radiocarbon dating to analyse samples taken from different parts of each tree’s trunk and determined that the oldest (which is now dead) was more that 2,500-years-old.